SwedbankPay/swedbank-pay-magento2-checkout/README.md

 ![Swedbank Pay Magento 2 Checkout][og-image]

+## About

+**IMPORTANT**: This extension is at an early stage and not yet used in production.
+We do not offer support for this version, but will release supported versions in the future.
+Feel free to play around, but for full functionality and support, please wait for the supported, stable release.

 The Official Swedbank Pay Checkout Extension for Magento 2 provides seamless integration with Swedbank Pay Checkout, allowing your customers to pay swiftly and securely with credit card, invoice (Norway and Sweden), Vipps (Norway)